PepeBigotes/python-stuff/README.md

   - <b>`decimal_2_binary`</b> : Converts a decimal number to binary
     >Our teacher was explaining how to convert decimal numbers to binary, I got bored and decided to make a script to do it for me instead.
   - <b>`randomness-test`</b> : A script to test the pseudorandomness of the 'random' module
-    >Decided to leave it here because the results are interesting
+    >Decided to leave it here because the results are interesting.
   - <b>`binary-junk`</b> : Prints random binary numbers
     >Once again I coded something useless instead of paying attention in class.
   - <b>`hex-junk`</b> : Prints random hexadecimal numbers